Job Costing and OneWorld

 For example, if your company posts time at the parent company level for all subsidiaries, you can create a custom accountant role with the Post Time permission and all subsidiaries selected in the Subsidiary field on the role record.
 You can then assign that custom role to your accountant.
 When your accountant logs in with the new custom role to post time, NetSuite displays time available for posting from all subsidiaries.

 When the time is posted, journal entries are created to account for the cost in your general ledger.
 The costs are reflected in real-time on the project record P&L subtab and in the Project Profitability report.
 When closing an accounting period, go to Transactions > Financial > Create Intercompany Adjustments to create advanced intercompany journal entries transferring the job cost from the employee’s subsidiary back to the project’s subsidiary.
-For more information on closing an account period, see Using the Period Close Checklist.
+For more information about closing an account period, see Using the Period Close Checklist.